A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Methods

-The dynamical behavior of an LIF Neuron with after-hyperpolarizing (AHP) currents (indexed by $j$), as implemented in Loihi, is given by Eq.~\ref{eqn:AHP-defintion}--\ref{eqn:voltage-reset}.
-Here we show the dynamic interaction between incoming spikes at time $t$, the resultant input postsynaptic current (PSC) $\ipscj[t]$, the internal AHP current $\iAHPj[t]$, the membrane voltage $V_j[t]$, and the output spikes $z_j[t + 1]$.
+The dynamical behavior of an LIF-neuron and the AHP-neuron that has after-hyperpolarizing (AHP) currents (indexed by $j$), as implemented in Loihi, is given by Eq.~\ref{eqn:methods-AHP-defintion}--\ref{eqn:voltage-reset}.
+Here we show the dynamic interaction between incoming spikes at time $t$, the resultant input postsynaptic current (PSC) $\ipscj[t]$, the internal AHP-current $\iAHPj[t]$, the membrane voltage $V_j[t]$, and the output spikes $z_j[t + 1]$.
 The equations are explained subsequently \mathcenter